 this changes the directory to the folder the batch file is running from.

 So, for instance, to run KillDisk and set the log path and certificate path to something on the boot USB you can do the following.

 This is an exact batch file I used (nothing changed) that worked to boot bootdisk, run KillDisk and set the cert / log folders, erase a drive, and shutdown the system saving the log and certificate in the desired folders.

-Here is a line by line description if we want to give it to customers or make available online rem change folder to the folder the batch is running out of.
+Here is a line by line description if we want to give it to customers or make available online.

 cd /d %~dp0

-rem make up a variable to represent the drive letter and store the drive letter in it.
-The can be used whenever the boot media drive letter is needed
+Make up a variable to represent the drive letter and store the drive letter in it.
+The can be used whenever the boot media drive letter is needed:

-rem make and set variables to store the name of the folders you want to store logs and or certificates in
+Make and set variables to store the name of the folders you want to store logs, certificates and settings in:

-rem if those folders do not exist on the boot media, create them
+If those folders do not exist on the boot media, create them:

 In the above batch, exe was launched using start.